CBIOMES/global-ocean-model/docs/cbiomes_setup.rst

+Re-running the ocean model solution from :numref:`download-solution` (see :numref:`rerun-alpha-version` for directions) requires the numerical model (1G), surface boundary conditions (96G), initial conditions, grid, etc. (610M), and observational data sets to evaluate the model solution accuracy (25G).

-Users can donwload the numerical model and its global setup as follows:
+The numerical model and its global setup can be downloaded as follows:

 ::